Goodbye, Columbus (film): Plot

 Neil Klugman is an intelligent, working-class army veteran and a graduate of Rutgers University who lives with his aunt and uncle in the Bronx and works as a library clerk.
 He falls for Brenda Patimkin, a wealthy Radcliffe student who is home for the summer.
 They meet by the swimming pool at Old Oaks Country Club in Purchase, New York, a private club that Neil visits as a guest of his cousin Doris.
 Neil phones Brenda and asks her on a date.
 She does not remember him, but agrees.
 He waits as she finishes a tennis match that ends only when it gets too dark to play.

 They face obstacles from Brenda's family (particularly her mother), due to differences in class and assimilation into the American mainstream.
 Brenda's family are nouveau riche, their money having come from the successful plumbing supply business owned and run by her father.
 Brenda herself is old enough to remember "being poor".
-Other conflicts include propriety and issues related to premarital sex and the possibility of pregnancy, and Mrs. Patimkin's envy of her daughter's youth.
+Other conflicts include propriety and issues related to premarital sex and contraception.

 After a few dates, Brenda persuades her father to allow Neil to stay with them for two weeks, angering her mother, who feels that she should have been asked instead.
-While Neil enjoys being able to sneak into Brenda's room at night, he has misgivings over her entitled outlook, echoed by her spoiled and petulant younger sister, and her naïve brother Ron, who misses the hero worship he enjoyed as a star basketball player at Ohio State University.
-Neil is astonished when Brenda reveals that she does not take birth control pills or use any other precautions to avoid pregnancy, angrily waving off Neil's concerns.
+While Neil enjoys being able to sneak into Brenda's room at night, he has misgivings over her entitled outlook, echoed by her spoiled and petulant younger sister, and her naïve brother Ron, who misses the hero worship he enjoyed as a star basketball player at Ohio State University, frequently playing a record album of his final championship game.
+Neil is astonished when Brenda reveals that she does not take birth control pills or use any other precautions, angrily waving off Neil's concerns.
 He prepares to leave, but she persuades him to stay by agreeing to obtain a diaphragm.

-At the end of his stay, Neil attends Ron's wedding to Harriet, his college sweetheart from Ohio.
+At the end of his visit, Neil attends Ron's wedding to Harriet, his college sweetheart from Ohio.
 Brenda returns to Radcliffe in the fall, keeping in touch by telephone.
 She invites Neil to come up to spend a weekend at a Boston hotel.
 However, once they are in the hotel room, Brenda tells Neil she just received letters telling her that her mother found her diaphragm and that her parents know about their affair.
 They argue, with Neil questioning why she left it to be found unless she wanted it discovered.
 Siding with her parents, Brenda ends the affair as abruptly as she allowed it to commence.
 Neil walks out of the hotel, leaving her crying in the room.